 With the latest version of the Discovery Sport, Land Rover has seen fit to design a dashboard that is far closer to the sophisticated Range Rover models.
-The dashboard now features more modern touch operated buttons offering a less cluttered surroundings.
+The dashboard now features more modern touch operated buttons offering less cluttered surroundings.
 The vehicle features 12.3-inch digital instrument cluster as well as a 10.25-inch infotainment screen.
 Make no mistake however; the interior feels no less robust than preceding models, rather these modern touches have expanded the feeling of space in the cabin.
-Technologies such as Android Auto and Apple CarPlay now feature on the interior, while outside modern LED headlamps are standard while options such as 360-degree camera can be added.
+Technologies such as Android Auto and Apple CarPlay now feature on the interior, with exterior features including modern LED headlamps as standard while options such as a 360-degree camera can be added.

 Conclusion: These two cars are fairly evenly matched as they both features high levels of technology and attractive trims.
 One of the more obvious differences is, like the exterior design, the E-PACE does feel sportier inside the cabin.

 With SUVs, it is common to assume that the added practicality will cause the performance and driving experience of the car to suffer.
-However, this is far from the truth with these two vehicles and the Discovery Sport truly offers the best of both worlds.
-With quick to react steering and a high up driving position, the Discovery sport is both a dynamic and easy drive.
+However, this is far from the truth with these two vehicles, with the Discovery Sport truly offering the best of both worlds.
+With quick to react steering and a high up driving position, the Discovery Sport is both a dynamic and easy drive.
 The four-wheel drive system is really the star of the show, providing plenty of benefits on both smooth and rugged surfaces.

-The E-PACE takes a somewhat different approach, one that fits with its sports car design cues.
-Clever technologies such as an advanced four-wheel drive system that allows more direct cornering make the E-PACE one of the most engaging drives in the SUV segment.
+The E-PACE once again takes a different approach, one that aligns with its sports car design cues.
+Clever technologies such as an advanced four-wheel drive system that allows more direct cornering make the E-PACE one of the most engaging drives in the segment.
 Available to all trims is the JaguarDrive Control system, giving the driver control over settings such as gearing, steering response and acceleration.
 This all combines to create a vehicle that not only has coupe like style, but also the handling to match it.